actions-marketplace-validations/bubriks_file-content-checker/README.md

             }
 ```

-Response in the case of lists first element matching.
+Example response in the case of lists first element matching.

 ```json